 These life changing events have instilled a certain wisdom and insight in George that give him a unique ability to empathize with people through song and melody.
 His distinctive voice and natural flowing performances evoke a familiar sense of imagery and storytelling, relating personal tales that both depict obstacles in life and reveal hope for overcoming defeat.
 Drawing on existing ideas as well as completely new material to develop each project, George transcends form and breathes his own universality.

 When he’s not participating in favorite diversions, the guitarist is in the studio composing and recording.
-Always a good listener as well as a player who is willing to share his perspective, George is also turning his attention to fellow artists by presenting theories on the business and science of his craft, covering the writing and recording process, promotions and copyright ownership issues.
+Always a good listener as well as a player who is willing to share his perspective, George also turns his attention to fellow artists by collaborating in the studio as producer and sound engineer.
 “You must take the first step to learn about new things, be open and inviting to new experiences and realize that divergent influences bring a vibrant quality to life,” he suggests.

 Despite various distractions along the way, George has stayed true to his vision, upholding the express purpose which animates his music: “Vertical Leap is a deliberate effort to use my life to explore the stories of the past and the mysteries of the present – in the end, sharing a real desire to touch the divine.
 It’s my view,” he asserts, “but it’s not just about me.”
 The point is to raise awareness and encourage listeners to look into the worldview and inspiration that guides their own lives.